 In this paper, we presented a novel approach to deal with NLOS propagation that relies solely on features extracted from the received waveform.
-This technique does not require formulation of explicit statistical models for features which is based on maximum slope and kurtosis of energy block of the received signal using ED.
-In order to verify effectiveness and practicality of algorithm, so we make a lot of simulations using IEEE 802.15.3c channel models.
-CM1.1, CM1.2, CM1.3, CM1.4 (residential LOS) and CM2.1, CM2.2, CM2.3, CM2.4 (residential NLOS) channel models from IEEE 802.15.3c standard are employed.
-Results show that joint parameter can identify LOS and NLOS environments so long as the threshold α{MS} can be fixed bitterly.
+This technique does not require formulation of explicit statistical models for the features which is based on the minimum slope and kurtosis of energy block of the received signal using energy detector.

+In order to verify the effectiveness and practicality of the algorithm, so we make a lot of simulations using IEEE 802.15.3c channel models.
+The CM1.1, CM1.2, CM1.3, CM1.4 (residential LOS) and CM2.1, CM2.2, CM2.3, CM2.4 (residential NLOS) channel models from the IEEE 802.15.3c standard are employed.
+Results show that the joint parameter can identify the LOS and NLOS environments so long as the threshold α{MS} can be fixed bitterly.

 We developed techniques that are capable of distinguishing LOS/NLOS propagation in NLOS conditions.
 Our results revealed that the proposed technique outperforms previous parametric techniques from the literature.
 But here is a question that the method we proposed can't identify the LOS and NLOS environments in the office.
 So in the future, this will be the problem which is eager to be solved for us.